mroonga/mroonga/doc/source/tutorial/wrapper.rst

 How to use wrapper mode
 -----------------------

 In wrapper mode, Mroonga works in wrapping an existing storage engine.
-To specify the wrapped storage engine, we use SQL comment like ``COMMENT = 'engine "innodb"'`` for now.
+To specify the wrapped storage engine, we use SQL comment like ``COMMENT = 'engine "InnoDB"'`` for now.

 .. note::